How to Make 3D Layered Cricut Projects + FREE Labradoodle SVG

 But fair warning – once you’ve tried a couple of layered cardstock designs… you might not want to stop!

 Pretty colourful, right?
-I love it! 😍
+I love them! 😍

 Now it’s your turn!
 Keep reading to find out how to make layered cardstock projects with a Cricut cutting machine.
 I’m sure you’ll love it too! 😊